-AUTHENTIC BUILDER'S CONCEPT MODEL OFFSHORE RACER SCULPTURE
+AUTHENTIC BUILDER’S CONCEPT MODEL OFFSHORE RACER

-Presented is an original sculpture of
+Presented is an original hull of

-the builder's concept model designed by Daniel J. McCarthy of a custom offshore racer that was intended
+the builder’s concept model designed by Daniel J. McCarthy of a custom offshore racer that was intended to compete in the

-to compete in the outboard class of various organizations sponsoring offshore powerboat racing.
-To the best of our
+outboard class of various organizations sponsoring offshore powerboat racing.
+To the best of our knowledge the actual race

-knowledge the actual raceboat was never built.
-This model was sold by the heir to the estate, and was mounted by us on a Plexiglas
+boat was never built.
+This model was sold by the heir to the estate, and was mounted by us on a Plexiglas base as a work of

 has a straight shearline, flared bow and canted transom with racy low deck house that also serves as a windshield.
 The trench

 at her stern is meant to handle three or four outboard engines.
-Her bottom has a deep "step" and a series of lifting
+Her bottom has a deep “step” and a series of lifting strakes

-the vessel was never built.
+vessel was never built.
 As a sculpture, it is a magnificent work of design, and craftsmanship.

-PROVENANCE: Daniel J.W.
-McCarthy had a long career as a draftsman, naval architect and designer of all types of vessels, including
+had a long career as a draftsman, naval architect and designer of all types of vessels, including those for the U.S. Navy

-those for the U.S. Navy and the famous Garlington sports fisherman's.
-His career started in 1954 and ended with his
+and the famous Garlington sports fisherman’s.
+His career started in 1954 and ended with his death in 2003.
+This

-death in 2003.
-This model was designed by him when he was president of Marine Design Associates, West
+model was designed by him when he was president of Marine Design Associates, West Palm Beach, FL around 1975.
+It’s scale is

-Palm Beach, FL around 1975.
-It's scale is approximately 1 inch equals one foot.
+approximately 1 inch equals one foot.

-SCULPTURE'S DIMENSIONS:
+MODEL’S DIMENSIONS:

 WEIGHT 12 pounds

-From the 34-foot, 21hp wooden monohulls
+From the 34-foot, 20 HP wooden mono hulls

-of the 1950’s that averaged speeds of 20mph, to the modern-day, 42-foot, twin-engined, 900hp carbon Kevlar composite
+of the 1950’s that averaged speeds of 20mph, to the modern-day, 42-foot, twin-engined, 900 HP carbon Kevlar composite

-catamarans capable of exceeding speeds of 160mph, powerboat racing remains the ultimate pursuit of man-in-machine against
+catamarans capable of exceeding speeds of 160 MPH, powerboat racing remains the ultimate pursuit of man-in-machine against

 and Viareggio-Bastia-Viareggio, initially brought the sport of offshore powerboat racing to the public’s attention,